WELCOME TO THE 2014-2015 WESTERN CAROLINA HUNTER PACE & TRAIL RIDE SERIES

 So that we can all take advantage of the speed and economy of Internet communication via e-mail, I’ve instituted my Hunter Pace Email List.
 If you have e-mail, drop me a note and ask to be included.

 I don’t mean to play favorites, but the members of the Hunter Pace Email List are the first to know of any schedule changes, new Events, weather reschedules, etc. I will be happy to add you to the list.
-Once I’ve finalized the times and placements after each Event I post the Official Results and top placements and the site automatically tallies the Series standings for all interested parties to view on our new Western Carolina Series website at http://www.WCHPace.org
+Once I’ve finalized the times and placements after each Event I post the Official Results and top placements and the site automatically tallies the Series standings for all interested parties to view here on the Western Carolina Series website

-Simply e-mail me at WCHPace@Windstream.net or thru the website at Jan@WCHPace.org to be included.
+Simply e-mail me through the website contact page to be included.
 I will acknowledge all requests, but computers occasionally “hic-cup”, so if you don’t receive a response from me within a few days please check back or resend.
 I look forward to hearing from you!

 That Said… Due to anti spam measures, many of our email recipients simply do not get their messages.
-We are also trying to use Facebook again this season as an alternate way of getting out the message.
-If you have a Facebook page, please send a Friend Request to our account: Facebook Link WCHPACE (also listed on the website) and we will add you.
+We are also using Facebook as an alternate way of getting out the message.
+If you have a Facebook page, please send a Friend Request to our account: Facebook Link WCHPACE (listed on the website) and you will be added for updates.